 - Farm machinery, both new and old, can be dangerous; please do not touch/climb on new equipment or old equipment that is on display.

 - There are farm animals and honeybee hives at the Farm.
-Our pasture-raised chickens, goats, and sheep are sometimes kept in white netted electrified fencing that should not be touched; this includes the solar panel, wires, and metal conducting pole.
+Our pasture-raised chickens, goats, and sheep are sometimes kept in white netted electrified fencing that should not be touched.
 All permanent metal and wood pole fencing used throughout the farmstead is NOT electrified and is always safe to touch.
 Only farm staff and trained volunteers performing duties should enter animal pens.

 - Please take home any trash you make while visiting the Farm or throw it out in our trash and recycling bins near the farm stand.

 The parking lot at 82 Ridge St. is paved and has two designated handicapped parking spots.
 The path to the All-Seasons Barn, as well as the patio behind the Barn, is paved and wheelchair accessible.

 Some paths on the farm are unpaved and made of gravel or dirt.
 These paths, especially trails heading into the Whipple Hill Conservation Area, may be difficult to traverse for people using wheelchairs.

 A gender-neutral bathroom is available inside the All-Seasons Barn.

 Wright-Locke Farm Conservancy is dedicated to providing an inclusive and welcoming environment to all.
 If you have any questions about accessibility at Wright-Locke Farm, please email email@example.com.